-So, there’s a wide range of what’s “normal.”
-With that said, there are still some general time ranges that can help you set realistic expectations for your upcoming natural birth.
+So, there’s a wide range of what’s considered “normal.”
+That being said, there are still some general time ranges that can help you set realistic expectations for your upcoming natural birth.

 Prelabor contractions are called Braxton-Hicks contractions.
 While they don’t bring about dilation of the cervix, these practice contractions help to ripen, efface, and move the cervix forward.
 You will likely sense a tightening or pressure that lasts for 30 to 40 seconds, coming every 10 to 20 minutes.
 Typically, prelabor will last for less than a day.

 Some women will experience a longer-than-average prelabor.
-It’s considered prolonged if it lasts for longer than a day (1).
+It’s considered prolonged if it lasts for longer than 24 hours.

 How Long Does It Take For a Natural Birth: Labor

 The latent phase of labor, also known as early labor, begins when your contraction pattern becomes regular and the contractions start to efface and dilate the cervix.
 It’s the longest phase of labor — a period where the cervix is dilating from 0 up to 6 cm.